Khirbet Sharta is the ruins of a small village that existed from the Biblical (Iron) period, up to the Roman/Byzantine period.

 In ancient times Kh.
 Sharta was located on the east-west road from Via Maris (the main ancient highway).
 It was in the middle between Tell Afek (the main city in this area) and Khirbet-Usha (which was, for some time, the place of the Sanhedrin during the Roman period).

 The sites were first populated in the Iron Age (12 C BC), according to the ceramics found in the sites.
 They continued through the Persian, Hellenistic, Roman and Byzantine periods.
-On the west hill site remains from the Mamluk period were also found.
+On the west hill site are remains from the Mameluk period as well.

 The name "Atta" or "Ata" came from the name of the Arabic village "Kafritta".
 The root name "Ata" is unknown.
 It might have been listed by Josephus Flavius as one of the fortified cities (Wars 2, 20, 6), named as Kapharatha, but the name was later written with errors as Kefar-Eicho.